Ferdinand Leffler: Work style

-While studying at university, he spent a year in the US, traveling and pursuing various professions.
+While studying at university, he spent a year in the United States, traveling and pursuing various professions.
 He attended several lectures on architecture in Boston and worked in garden-architectural studios in California.
 Thanks to this experience, he began to perceive gardens more freely than according to the traditional European approach.
 American garden architecture does not have such a connection to history and can afford more experiments with space and material.
 Freedom in the creation of American gardens allows him to create natural projects without reference to the convulsive shapes of historic gardens.